Nescafé: Marketing

 In the United Kingdom, a television advertisement campaign, the Gold Blend couple starring Anthony Head and Sharon Maughan ran in 12 instalments between 1987 and 1993.
 The first 11 episodes were released as a promotional compilation video called Love Over Gold in 1993.
 A novelisation of the same name written by Susan Moody (under the pseudonym Susannah James) was released in the same year.
 The legendary boxer Chris Eubank and soccer star Ian Wright featured separately in television ads in the late 1990s and 2000s.

+Before the Gold Blend couple made their debut, a series of British adverts for Nescafé starred Gareth Hunt, shown shaking his closed hand and opening it to reveal coffee beans, then smelling the aroma.
+Greene, who starred in some 26 adverts, commented that the shaking of the beans was crucial to the campaign's success, due to their sexual connotations.
+By 1986, adverts in this campaign also starred Sarah Greene and Mike Smith.
+In the 1986 Smash Hits readers poll, Nescafé were simultaneously ranked fifth in the "Best TV Ad" category and first in the "Worst TV Ad" category.

 In 2003, the company reintroduced the Nescafé brand in Canada and the US, and the product is now known as Nescafé Taster's Choice.
 It is sold in North American supermarkets in both glass and plastic packaging.

 While the Nescafé brand was created for soluble coffee, it has subsequently been used as an umbrella brand on a number of instant coffee products, including, in the UK, Gold Blend and Blend 37 freeze-dried coffees.